Exploring New Horizons - International Strategies for Chinese Asset Managers

 Chinese Asset Managers' Expansion Strategy

-While Chinese asset management firms with licences to operate overseas are not required to set up shop in Hong Kong, the city is a natural starting point for their international expansion.
-This is because Hong Kong investors have generally shown more interest in China-related investment opportunities compared to American or European investors.
-Due to Hong Kong's close proximity with China, its cultural similarities, and its dual language English and Chinese capability, Hong Kong provides a solid platform for international expansion.
+While Chinese asset management firms with licences to operate overseas are not required to set up shop in Hong Kong SAR, the city is a natural starting point for their international expansion.
+This is because Hong Kong SAR investors have generally shown more interest in China-related investment opportunities compared to American or European investors.
+Due to Hong Kong SAR's close proximity with China, its cultural similarities, and its dual language English and Chinese capability, Hong Kong SAR provides a solid platform for international expansion.
 This approach is likely to continue, as Chinese asset managers are able to establish their brand and build up a recognisable track record before they move to compete internationally.

-More importantly, since China’s first offshore RMB experiment in Hong Kong in 2004, Hong Kong has grown to be the largest offshore RMB centre outside Mainland China, with 92% of total RMB settlement volume in 2011 occurring via Hong Kong.
-With the further internationalisation of the RMB, Hong Kong is set to benefit from the support of greater liberalisation policies.
+More importantly, since China’s first offshore RMB experiment in Hong Kong SAR in 2004, Hong Kong has grown to be the largest offshore RMB centre outside Mainland China, with 92% of total RMB settlement volume in 2011 occurring via Hong Kong SAR.
+With the further internationalisation of the RMB, Hong Kong SAR is set to benefit from the support of greater liberalisation policies.

 Although the RQFII scheme was widely and keenly anticipated, initial sales fell below expectations because of low return yields, high investment costs and weak market sentiment.
 However, there have been recent signs of improvement as a result of the latest rate cuts by Beijing.